For the healthiest Ramadan ever, be like Muhammad (ﷺ)

 The Messenger of Allah (ﷺ) said: “A human being fills no worse vessel than his stomach.
 It is sufficient for a human being to eat a few mouthfuls to keep his spine straight.
 But if he must [fill it], then one-third of food, one-third for drink and one-third for air.”
 (Ibn Majah)

-A small Sadaqah donation of £50 to Imran Khan Cancer Appeal this Ramadan will feed a cancer patient for 10 days.
-By donating £150, you can share your Iftar with a cancer patient for the entire month.
+This Ramadan, join this meaningful practice by giving a small Sadaqah donation of £50 to feed a patient for 10 days.
+By donating £150, you can share your Iftar for the entire month.
+Donate securely online in your choice of currency below.

 £50 CAN FEED A PATIENT FOR 10 DAYS £150 CAN FEED A PATIENT FOR 30 DAYS Back to Latest News